-This applet solves simple addition cryptarithms, such as this famous one created by Henry Dudeney in 1924:
+This applet solves simple addition and multiplication cryptarithms, such as this famous one created by Henry Dudeney in 1924:

 S E N D 9 5 6 7 + M O R E + 1 0 8 5 = M O N E Y = 1 0 6 5 2

-Enter three "words" in the three upper boxes, and hit "Calculate" to see if substituting a different digit for each letter makes it a valid addition problem.
+Enter three "words" in the three upper boxes, choose + for addition or * for multiplication, and hit "Calculate" to see if substituting a different digit for each letter makes it a valid problem.